-I am Bridget Towery and I have lived a life of gluten freedom since 2009.
-You know, I can still remember the overwhelming, helpless feeling I had when my naturopath suggested I remove ALL gluten from my diet.
-To be honest, I did not have a clue what gluten even was!
+Welcome to Baking with Bridget.
+I have lived a life of gluten freedom since 2009.
+You know, I can still remember feeling so overwhelmed and helpless when my naturopath suggested I remove ALL gluten from my diet.
+I did not have a clue what gluten even was!
+I just knew I was sick and tired of being in pain and sick every time I ate a meal.
 Can you relate?
 I have struggled with Irritable Bowel Syndrome (IBS) most of my life and adopting this new lifestyle has made a tremendous impact in managing my IBS.

 This new way of eating can be overwhelming at first.
 It is okay.
 Take a deep breath.
 (When I get stressed or overwhelmed, I literally forget to breath.
 Taking deep breaths, by inhaling through your nose and blowing it out through your mouth, helps to relieve tension.)
 I guarantee you will feel better!

 Maybe you have never cooked before.
 Or you don’t know how to bake.
 Perhaps you are like me, and are the only one in your family who has to eat gluten-free.
 I created Baking with Bridget to help, encourage and inspire you on your gluten-free journey.

 You know when I started this gluten-free lifestyle, I was beyond overwhelmed.
 Discouraged.
 Even depressed at times.
 You see, I have loved to bake since I was a teenager.
 All, I could think was “how my baking days were over and I would never bake again.”
 My husband and son loved my homemade cakes, cookies and pies.
 I thought I would be baking for them and just not eat dessert ever again!
 (I am so glad I was wrong!)
 Thank goodness my pity party did not last long.
 I never imagined that one day I would have a website and an author!